Jasdan: Geography

-city Hingolgadh Palace located in the sanctuary near Jasdan city's "Jasdan-Ahmedabaad highway".Hingolgadh is now a heritage hotel.
+city.
+Hingolgadh Palace is located in the sanctuary near Jasdan city's "Jasdan-Ahmedabaad highway".
+Hingolgadh is now a heritage hotel.

 Shree Batuk Hanumanji Temple, Shree Gupteshwar Mahadev Temple, Bileshwar Mahadev temple and the sprawling Swaminarayan temple are some of the other religious places in town.

 Ancient Ghela Somnath Temple located Easterly in serene environs about 19 km far from Jasdon is very popular.

 The Ghela river is also considered sacred by Swaminarayan followers.

 Demographics

 At the 2001 India census, Jasdan had a population of 80,000.
 Males constituted 52% of the population and females 48%.
 Jasdan had an average literacy rate of 67%, higher than the national average of 59.5%: male literacy was 74%, and female literacy 60%.
 15% of the population were under 6 years of age.